alantech/alanlang-docs/docs/tutorial.md

 }
 ```

-But `void` is itself a simple alias for an `()` a grouping of nothing, which coincidentally is what the arguments were, making this the same thing:
+`void` is itself a simple alias for `()` - a grouping of nothing, which coincidentally is what the arguments were, making this the same thing:

 ```rs
 export fn main() -> () {